-Kris Johnson, and Dan Magnetta each act as advisers to Raintree Capital Management, LLC, which is both a commodity pool operator with the CFTC and an exempt reporting adviser, as described further above in Item 10; because of their roles with Raintree a conflict exists if they advise clients of SIFP to invest in a fund managed by Raintree because they receive compensation for their work from Raintree.
+Kris Johnson is an adviser to Raintree Capital Management, LLC, which is a commodity pool operator, a commodity trading advisor with the CFTC, and an exempt reporting adviser, as described further above in Item 10; because of his role with Raintree, a conflict exists if he advises clients of SIFP to invest in a fund managed by Raintree because he receives compensation for his work from Raintree.
 SIFP mitigates this conflict by the fact that the ultimate decision to invest in the funds managed by Raintree is the client's as SIFP does not have discretion to place clients in those funds.